mavlink/MAVSDK-docs/en/contributing/plugins.md

 ### Plugin Enable/Disable

 DroneCore provides virtual methods that a plugin should implement allow DroneCore to better manage resources.
-For example, to prevent callback being created before the `Device` is instantiated, or messages being sent when a vehicle is not connected.
+For example, to prevent callback being created before the `System` is instantiated, or messages being sent when a vehicle is not connected.

 Plugin authors should provide an implementation of the following `PluginImplBase` pure virtual methods:
-* [init()](#init)/[deinit()](#deinit): These are called when a device is created and just before it is destroyed.
-These should be used for setting up and cleaning everything that depends on having the `Device` instantiated.
+* [init()](#init)/[deinit()](#deinit): These are called when a system is created and just before it is destroyed.
+These should be used for setting up and cleaning everything that depends on having the `System` instantiated.
 This includes calls that set up callbacks.
 * [enable()](#enable)/[disable()](#disable): These are called when a vehicle is discovered or has timed out.
-They should be used for managing resources needed to access a connected device/vehicle (e.g. getting a parameter or changing a setting).
+They should be used for managing resources needed to access a connected system/vehicle (e.g. getting a parameter or changing a setting).

 The [external example](https://github.com/dronecore/DroneCore/tree/{{ book.github_branch }}/external_example) provides a minimal implementation.